MicrosoftDocs/learn/learn-pr/azure/introduction-to-deployment-stacks/includes/2-what-deployment-stacks.md

 When you submit a Bicep file, ARM JSON template, or template spec to a deployment stack, the stack becomes responsible for the management of the resources described in the file.
 Resources managed by the stack are known as *managed resources*, but those resources are still modified through the original template files.

-If a resource no longer needs to be managed by the deployment stack, you can to modify the stack to no longer include the resource.
-The `actionOnUnmanage` behavior of a deployment stack determines what happens to a resource that is removed from the deployment stack's definition.
+If a resource no longer needs to be managed by the deployment stack, you can modify the stack to no longer include the resource.
+The *action on unmanage* behavior of a deployment stack determines what happens to a resource that is removed from the deployment stack's definition.
 This behavior, discussed later in the unit, determines if a resource, resource group, or management groups is detached or deleted from the stack.
-Additionally, you're able to configure a "deny setting" to the stack and its resources that prevent unauthorized changes.
-These deny assignments are customizable.
-You're able to set the mode to either `denyDelete` or `denyWriteAndDelete`, which may sound similar to Azure locks.
-Additionally, you can exclude specific actions or service principals from the deny assignments.
-Consider deny settings an extra layer of protection against accidental modification and deletions.

 ### Deny settings

 Additionally, you're able to configure a "deny setting" to the stack and its resources that prevent unauthorized changes.
 These deny assignments are customizable.
-You're able to set the mode to either no flag, `denyDelete` or `denyWriteAndDelete`, which may sound similar to Azure locks.
+You're able to set the mode to either no flag, deny delete, or deny write and delete, which may sound similar to Azure locks.
 Additionally, you can exclude specific actions or service principals from the deny assignments.
 Consider deny settings an extra layer of protection against accidental modification and deletions.